renzoventura/lastk/README.md

 **Your performance.
 Beautifully presented.**

-Every runner already creates something worth sharing.
-LastK turns the data into the design.
+Every runner is an artist.
+Every run a canvas.
+LastK is just the brush.

 https://github.com/user-attachments/assets/0beaf45c-fbfe-4d19-985d-9008ee2cae51